qualcomm/mini-sandbox/README.md

 ## Getting started

+The easier way to access the tool is to download the binaries/libraries from the [release page](https://github.com/qualcomm/mini-sandbox/releases).

-Download the binaries/libraries from the release page.
-You can also build the code, see [build instructions](docs/build.md).
+Alternatively, you can also build the code, see [build instructions](docs/build.md).

 Here we are going to highlight three main uses cases